-Title: INTERPERSONAL RELATIONSHIPS HH810
+Title: RELATIONSHIPS HH810 Length: One Semester

-Prerequisite: Sophomore
+Prerequisite: Sophomore Fee: none

 In this course, emphasis is placed on the individual and his or her relationships with others.
 Basic human development and behavioral characteristics of individuals form the basic needs, development of psychological and physiological needs.